What to see at The National Gallery, London

 The 17th century was characterised by the Baroque Art movement, the Dutch Golden Age, the Scientific Revolution, and the Thirty Years’ War.
 It was during this period that the colonisation of the Americas lead to the exploitation of the silver deposits, which resulted in significant inflation as wealth was drawn into Europe.
 It was also a period of development of culture in general, notably theatre, music, visual arts and philosophy.

-Dutch Golden Age painting although it is included in the period of Baroque art, reflected the traditions of detailed realism inherited from Early Netherlandish painting.
-Dutch artists spend most of their careers painting portraits, genre scenes, landscapes, seascapes and ships, or still lifes in which many of their subjects were new in Western painting.
-The way the Dutch painted them in this period was decisive for their future development or painting.
+Dutch Golden Age painting, although it is included in the period of Baroque art, reflected the traditions of detailed realism inherited from Early Netherlandish painting.
+Dutch artists spend most of their careers painting portraits, genre scenes, landscapes or still lifes, in which many of their subjects were new in Western painting.
+The way the Dutch painted them in this period was decisive for their future development of art.

 - “Supper at Emmaus” by Caravaggio – 1601